|

 For example, suppose someone has a skin “disease” or condition, which is then treated with antibiotics, perhaps tetracycline and maybe a topical cream, or perhaps chronic repeated head colds are treated with antihistamines.
 The person experiences a relief of his ailments, but a year or two later notices trouble during pollen season; he is diagnosed as suffering from hay fever.
 This is treated in a similar manner and appears to subside.
 Yet he then develops asthma.
 The primary disturbance, a discord in the vibratory level of the body’s defense system, according to this theory, has retreated and regrouped at deeper and deeper levels.
 One can trace other conceivable like progressions, i.e., stomach ache to gastritis to ulcer to cancer.
 Dietary overload ( a form of wrong living or discipline) can also lead to such progressions, and in fact may be a primary cause of the first link in the cascade.

-In chronic conditions, in individuals of weak vitality and long-term interference patterns, the healing crisis must be earned.
-It will only occur when the defense system is sufficiently strengthened; various cycles of purification and release may occur over periods, of weeks, months, and years.
-This assumes that the allopathic approach of symptom suppression is not used, but, rather, a natural method of encouraging the body’s own defense system to strengthen and vibrate at the same frequency and thus ‘cancel’ out the discordant vibratory field of the “dis-ease”.
+In chronic conditions, in individuals of weak vitality and long-term interference patterns, the healing crisis, so to speak, must be earned.
+It is not that there can be no improvement, but deep healing will only occur when the defense system is sufficiently strengthened; various cycles of purification and release may thus occur over periods, of weeks, months, and years.
+This assumes that an allopathic approach of symptom suppression is not used, at least exclusively, but, rather, that a natural method of encouraging the body’s own defense system to strengthen and 'vibrate' at the same frequency and thus ‘cancel’ out the discordant vibratory field of the “dis-ease” is encouraged.

 Hippocrates, the “father of medicine” and one of the last initiates of the temple mystery schools of ancient Greece, gave numerous examples of this phenomenon: